Dallas Medical Clinic Treating TSA Workers’ Injuries

 - Many TSA employees are not properly and thoroughly trained on the subject of worker health and safety, especially pertaining to proper lifting techniques.

 At Work Injury MD, we are very familiar with the issues surrounding the TSA working environment, and we are dedicated to helping all TSA employees restore and retain their health and wellbeing.
-From working extensively with injured TSA workers, we have a deep understanding of the work conditions, as well as the common injuries, suffered by luggage screening employees.
-We know how to effectively diagnose and treat these injuries, and we have the knowledge, experience, and compassion to lead you from injury to recovery as quickly as possible.
+From working extensively with injured TSA workers, our doctors for injured federal workers have a deep understanding of the work conditions, as well as the common injuries, suffered by luggage screening employees.
+We know how to effectively diagnose and treat these health issues, and we have the knowledge, experience, and compassion to lead you from injury to recovery as quickly as possible.

 - Medical evaluations